Welfare trap

+A hypothetical example: A disabled single mother with two kids in Pennsylvania earning $30,000 receives government support that increases their effective income to $80,000 in 2012.
+She hits a welfare cliff when her income increases to $31,000, losing several welfare benefits and tax credits, making their effective less than $50,000.
+At an earned income of $45,000, she would hit a bigger cliff, paying additional taxes while losing more benefits, taking the effective income below $40,000.

 The welfare trap (aka the welfare cliff, unemployment trap, or poverty trap in British English) theory asserts that taxation and welfare systems can jointly contribute to keep people on social insurance because the withdrawal of means-tested benefits that comes with entering low-paid work causes there to be no significant increase in total income.
-According to this theory, an individual sees that the opportunity cost of getting a better paying job is too great for too little a financial return, and this can create a perverse incentive to not pursue a better paying job.
+According to this hypothesis, an individual sees that the opportunity cost of getting a better paying job is too great for too little a financial return, and this can create a perverse incentive to not pursue a better paying job.

 Different definitions

 The term used for this concept varies depending on country.
 In the United States, where government benefit payments are colloquially referred to as "welfare", the welfare trap often indicates that a person is completely dependent on benefits, with little or no hope of self-sufficiency.
 The welfare trap is also known as the unemployment trap or the poverty trap, with both terms frequently being used interchangeably as they often go hand-in-hand, but there are subtle differences.

 In other contexts, the terms "welfare trap" and "poverty trap" are clearly distinguished.
 For example, a Southern African Regional Poverty Network report on social protection clarifies that "poverty trap [means] a structural condition from which people cannot rescue themselves despite their best efforts.
 A welfare trap in this context, by contrast, refers to the barrier created by means-tested social grants that have in-built perverse incentives."
 The South African definition is typically used with regard to developing countries.

 This concept may include other adverse effects of welfare such as on the family structure: it may encourage the increase in the numbers of single-mother families and divorce rates, as individuals see a distinct benefit in such a lifestyle.

 In the UK, there is a distinction between two concepts within the welfare trap: